axelarnetwork/axelar-examples/README.md

-# Axelar cross-chain dapp examples
+# Axelar cross-chain dApp examples

 ## Introduction

-This repo provides the code for several example dapps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
+This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 It contains both the JavaScript and the smart contract code (.sol files) for each example.
 To try them out:

 - Set up your system.
-- Deploy and test the dapps.
+- Deploy and test the dApps.

 Note: You may see example folders in this repo that are not described below.
-They are either placeholders for future apps, such as the `temp` folder, or they are dapps in progress and we'll add a description when they're finished.
+They are either placeholders for future dApps, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.

 ## Prerequisites

 ### One-time setup

-1. You'll need to have node.js installed to run network dapps.
+1. You'll need to have node.js installed to run network dApps.
 To make sure you have it installed, run `node -v`.
 If no version is returned, see [Nodejs.org/downloads](https://nodejs.org/en/download/).

 2. Clone the repo with `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.